 Thank you Dr. Weiss for the great work on replacing my left knee!
 Last summer was a bust with the old one since it limited me.
 My goal was to get back on the Superior Hiking Trail along the north shore of Lake Superior and did last week.
 It tolerated 6-7 miles a day just fine.
 Keep up the great work and know you make a lot of people happy!
 I am going to have a great summer!

 January 8, 2016

-For years, Deanna Rapp experienced chronic pain and swelling in her right knee.
-“It was so bad, it changed how I was walking,” said Rapp.
+For years, Deanna experienced chronic pain and swelling in her right knee.
+“It was so bad, it changed how I was walking,” said Deanna.
 The deterioration in her knee was more than just a physical change that stopped her from being active.
-It was affecting her sleep, her ability to drive, and her mental health.
+It was affecting her sleep, her ability to drive and her mental health.